 32% of the waters around the Galapagos islands will now be protected from fishing.

-Our goal is to provide you with the ultimate Galapagos Live Aboard diving experience.
-The Galapagos Aggressor offers a brand new itinerary in compliance with the Galapagos National Park regulations which requires companies with permits to follow the exact itinerary below.
+Our goal is to provide you with the ultimate Galapagos Islands liveaboard scuba diving experience.
+The GALAPAGOS AGGRESSOR® offers a brand new itinerary in compliance with the Galapagos National Park regulations which requires companies with permits to follow the exact itinerary below.
 A maximum of four dives will be offered daily; two in the morning and two in the afternoon.
 In addition, two night dives and two land excursions per week will be offered.

 The following dive schedule provided is based on tides, currents, and weather conditions.

-- Thurs: Baltra Airport, Afternoon Greeting by Crew, Bus Transfer to the Itabaca Channel Canal and Boarding.
+- Thurs: Baltra Airport, Afternoon Greeting by Staff, Bus Transfer to the Itabaca Channel Canal and Boarding.
 Welcome, and Orientation Dive at Punta Carrion at Itabaca Channel.

 - Fri: 2 Morning dives; Punta Carrion (Santa Cruz Island) or Bartolome Punta.
 1 afternoon hike to Bartolome Summit and panga ride at Pinacle Rock.